shakibamoshiri/curly/README.md

 5. IP
 6. Email

-and check receiver can deal with some actions e.g.
+and a receiver can deal with some actions e.g.
 1. check, mount, etc (for FTP)
 2. valid, date, etc (for SSL)
 4. root, trace, etc (for DNS)